Cadastre and Land Registry corrections

 Why do you need a lawyer for Cadastre and Land Registry corrections?

-C&D Solicitors over the years has built up a lot of experience in correction procedures with the Cadastre and Land Registry.
-Our clients always receive our findings and recommendations in a legal report and if necessary, we can recommend an architect or topograph to make a technical report according to reality.
+Over the years C&D Solicitors has built up a lot of experience in correction procedures with the Cadastre and Land Registry.
+Our clients always receive our findings and recommendations in a legal report and if necessary, we can recommend an architect or topographer to make a technical report according to the reality.
 Also, in some situations of land border disputes, we can try to contact your neighbours and explain to them the administrative situation that needs to be corrected.

 The Cadastre is part of the Spanish Department of Finances and the correct inscription of your property is obliged as this authority determines your cadastral value.
 The cadastral value is used for several taxes as the IBI yearly property tax, your IRNR or IRPF income tax and –for urban properties- it also determines the Minimal Fiscal Value of your property multiplied with the specified index factor of your Town Hall.
 The registration number at the Cadastre for a property (a building) or piece of land is called the cadastral reference, or in Spanish ´referencia catastral´.

 In contrary to the Land Registry, the Cadastre works with visual maps and drawings of the built constructions and land.
 Principally, in case of dispute, the Land Registry prevails over the Cadastre.
 To carry out changes in the Cadastre this Spanish authority will always first check the details of the Land Book Registry.
 However, depending on the details of the case -mainly for land border corrections- either the notary or Cadastre notifies affected neighbours and if they object, the requested change can be denied.
 Therefore, your lawyer will always inform you if there are any risks in the success of the required changes in the Cadastre.